Helping out at the stables

 Could you give an hour and a bit of your time?

-Gail or Sheryl from the stables will contact you to arrange for you to come along to the stables.
+Call Gail or Helen from the stables to arrange for you to come along to the stables.
 Thank you.